Is My VPN Working? Here's How to Check

 How to test my VPN speed

-A common issue people have with VPNs is that they can slow down your internet connection.
-This ranges from a small annoyance to a huge problem, depending on what you're trying to do online.
+A common issue with VPNs is that they can slow down your internet connection.
+Depending on what you're trying to do online, this can be a small annoyance or a huge problem.

 If you want to test your internet speed with and without a VPN, there are a few steps you can follow: